aheissenberger/laravel-memcachier/README.md

 # [Memcachier](http://memcachier.com/) Cache Driver for [Laravel 4](http://laravel.com/)

 This is a replacement for the builtin CacheServiceProvider with support for Memcachier a managed hosted Memcache.
+As it replaces Memcached you can also use this driver to support sessions.

 ## Installation